FLAPHYSINGH/eastvantage/README.md

 # eastvantage
-For Run this need to install any server like xamp,nginx ect install php and mysql v > 5.2
+1.For Run this need to install any server like xamp,nginx ect 2.install php and mysql
-This assigment i did using codeigniter version 3.0
+3.This assigment i did using codeigniter version 3.0 4.Sql file in sql_diff.sql
-Sql file in sql_diff.sql
+5.Data base and path server releted information basic_setup.php
-Data base and path server releted information basic_setup.php Table name and some other constant in table_confing.php
+6. Table name and some other constant in table_confing.php

-For Bug and Issue Releated Plese follow bug_list.odt
+7.For Bug and Issue Releated Plese follow bug_list.odt

 List of Some Issue